-- Instant Recovery (IR) — to instantly recover VMs directly from the compressed and deduplicated backup files.
-When you perform Instant Recovery, Veeam Backup & Replication mounts recovered VM images to a host directly from a backups stored on a backup repository.
-You can restore VMs to VMware vSphere or Microsoft Hyper-V environments.
-For more information, see Performing Instant VM Recovery of Workloads to VMware vSphere VMs and Performing Instant VM Recovery of Workloads to Hyper-V VMs.
+- Instant Recovery to VMware vSphere — to instantly recover workloads (VMs, EC2 instances, physical servers and so on) directly from compressed and deduplicated backup files as VMware vSphere VMs.
+When you perform Instant Recovery, Veeam Backup & Replication mounts recovered VM images to a host directly from backups stored on backup repositories.

 Instant Recovery helps improve recovery time objectives (RTO), minimize disruption and downtime of production workloads.
 However, Instant Recovery provides for VMs “temporary spares” with limited I/O performance.
 To provide the recovered VMs full I/O performance, you must finalize Instant Recovery — migrate the recovered VMs to production environment.
 If you do not want to migrate the recovered VM, you can stop publishing it.
 This removes the recovered VM.

-Use Instant Recovery for for tier 1 VMs with little tolerance for business interruption and downtime.
-Besides disaster recovery matters, Instant VM Recovery can also be used for testing purposes.
+Use Instant Recovery for tier 1 VMs with little tolerance for business interruption and downtime.
+Besides disaster recovery matters, Instant Recovery can also be used for testing purposes.

 - Entire VM restore — to recover entire VMs.
 When you recover VMs, you extract VM images from backups to the production storage.
 Entire VM restore takes more resources and time to complete than Instant Recovery but recovers VMs with full I/O performance.
 You also do not need to perform additional steps to finalize the recovery process.